lindaxeva/datablix/README.md

 It extends the data-quality and verification process by allowing users to create research records, track research ownership and progress, monitor source status and freshness, correct issues, re-run validation, and export a focused research log.

-All public samples are fictional or generalized.
-No confidential project information is included.

 **Live Demo:** [Open Datablix 3.0](https://datablix-v3.streamlit.app/)

 ---